Axonal transport: Retrograde transport

-Retrograde transport shuttles molecules/organelles away from axon termini toward the cell body.
+Retrograde transport shuttles molecules/organelles away from axon terminals toward the cell body.
 Retrograde axonal transport is mediated by cytoplasmic dynein, and is used for example to send chemical messages and endocytosis products headed to endolysosomes from the axon back to the cell.
 Operating at average in vivo speeds of approximately 2 μm/sec, fast retrograde transport can cover 10-20 centimeters per day.

 Fast retrograde transport returns used synaptic vesicles and other materials to the soma and informs the soma of conditions at the axon terminals.
 Retrograde transport carries survival signals from the synapse back to the cell body, such as the TRK, the nerve growth factor receptor.
 Some pathogens exploit this process to invade the nervous system.
 They enter the distal tips on an axon and travel to the soma by retrograde transport.
 Examples include tetanus toxin and the herpes simplex, rabies, and polio viruses.
 In such infections, the delay between infection and the onset of symptoms corresponds to the time needed for the pathogens to reach the somata.
 Herpes simplex virus travels both ways in axons depending on its life cycle, with retrograde transport dominating polarity for incoming capsids.